-- 1. Separate the parties. - 2.
-Restrain the suspect if necessary, and/or remove the suspect. - 3.
-Assess for injuries, administer first aid, and request medical services as necessary. - 4.
-Inquire about strangulation and internal injuries. - Address victim concerns about the cost of paramedic services by informing them that those services are not billed to the victim unless they require insertion of an IV or medical transport is requested.
-(NOTE: check local practices.)
+- 1. Separate the parties, keeping them out of sight and hearing range. - 1.
+This is especially important in cases where the victim has Limited English Proficiency (LEP) or is Deaf or Hard of Hearing (HOH) as the suspect could threaten or intimidate the victim without the officer's knowledge. - 2.
+Restrain the suspect if necessary, and/or remove the suspect. - 1.
+Do not handcuff a suspect who is Deaf/HOH behind the back.
+The suspect should be handcuffed in front of the body to allow for communication.

-- 6. If injuries appear life-threatening or if the victim is impaired, e.g., through injury or intoxication and unable to make the decision, request medical services regardless of the victim's preference. - 7.
-Determine the whereabouts and identities of all people on the premises, including children. - 8.
-Identify and secure weapons that might pose a threat during the investigation or that might be potential evidence. - 9.
-Separate occupants and witnesses from the victim and accused, keeping them out of sight and hearing range of one another, as safety permits.
+- 3. Determine the need and arrange for interpreter services to communicate with anyone at the scene in their preferred language.
+Be prepared to communicate via text messaging or another method of communication if such preference is made known. - 1.
+Be aware that a suspect may use his or her English proficiency or hearing ability to put forward his or her story to the exclusion of the victim. - 2.
+Family members or others at the scene may be used as interpreters in exigent circumstances, but once the exigency has passed, secure qualified interpreter services.
+If no other option is available, children may be used for this limited purpose, but qualified interpreter services must be secured as soon as possible. - Exigent circumstances include determining the nature of the incident, addressing immediate danger and attending to serious injuries. - 3.
+It is permissible to use a qualified bi-lingual officer as interpreter if it will not delay the response. - 4.
+Assess for injuries, administer first aid, and request medical services as necessary. - 5.
+Inquire about strangulation and internal injuries. - 6.
+Address victim concerns about the cost of paramedic services by informing them that those services are not billed to the victim unless they require insertion of an IV or medical transport is requested.
+(NOTE: check local practices.) - 7.
+If injuries appear life-threatening or if the victim is impaired, e.g., through injury or intoxication and unable to make the decision, request medical services regardless of the victim's preference. - 8.
+Determine the whereabouts and identities of all people on the premises, including children. - 9.
+Identify and secure weapons that might pose a threat during the investigation or that might be potential evidence. - 10.
+Separate occupants and witnesses from the victim and accused, keeping them out of sight and hearing range of one another, as safety permits. - 1.
+In cases involving people who are Deaf/HOH, sight separation is particularly important.